 TOKETEE LAKE: brown trout, rainbow trout

 Fishing is open in Toketee year-round.
 Fishing for brown trout has been good with the recent warmer tempertures.
-The campground and boat ramp are now open.
-For more information call the U.S. Forest Service at 541-498-2531.
+Water levels are currently too low to allow launching boats at the boat ramp.
+This condition may persist for several weeks.
+Contact the Forest Service at 541-498-2531 for additional information.

 UMPQUA HIGH LAKES AND FOREBAYS: trout

-Clearwater Forebay #2 received about 500 nice 14-inch trout around Labor Day.
 For brook trout anglers should try Cliff, Buckeye, Skookum (North Umpqua), Maidu, Twin and Wolf lakes.
-Linda, Pitt Lake, and Calamut have been stocked with a native rainbow for the last couple of years.
+Linda, Pitt Lake, and Calamut have been stocked with a native rainbow stock for the last couple of years.
 Bullpup and Fuller still have brook trout, but were also recently stocked with some fingerling native rainbows.
 Contact the Forest Service at 541-957-3200 for road and trail conditions.
-The roads to these lakes are not plowed during the winter, but there has been very little snowpack this year.

 The mainstem Umpqua is closed to wild steelhead harvest, but remains open year-round for adipose fin-clipped steelhead.
 This fishery is primarily catch-and-release since the number of hatchery fish is relatively low compared to the number of wild fish.
-People interested in harvesting a steelhead should fish the South Umpqua from late January through April.
+People interested in harvesting a steelhead should fish the North Umpqua for summer steelhead.

 The “50 Places to go fishing within 60 minutes of Roseburg,” handout which is available online or at the office, identifies several good places for salmon and steelhead fishing.